Making a refugee claim

 The Canadian government has applied restrictions to air travel, effective 18 March 2020.
 Subject to limited exceptions, air carriers are required to deny boarding to any person who is not a Canadian citizen or permanent resident, unless that person has resided in the U.S. for the past 14 days.

 Links to information:

 If you fall under one of the exceptions and arrive at a Canadian airport, procedures for making a refugee claim remain unchanged.
-Certain quarantine or isolation measures may apply following a medical screening.
-All persons entering Canada from another country, including the U.S., are currently asked to self-isolate for 14 days.
+But, quarantine or isolation measures will apply.
+Indeed, as of February 21, 2021, all travellers entering Canada, regardless of citizenship, must follow testing and quarantine requirements.
+For information on mandatory quarantine or isolation, click here.